hhovhann/utility-management/README.md

 # Nice to have TODO's
 * More unit and integration tests with different scenarios
-* Validation custom logic with custom exceptions
+* Validation custom logic with custom exceptions and handling responses with errors
 * Application measurement and cross logging with AOP

 # Estimation time